 Are you an adult interested in a new medicine to treat pulmonary hypertension?

 Are you an adult interested in new technologies to study pulmonary hypertension?

-Are you or your child going to have heart catheterization?
+Has a doctor recommended that you or your child have a cardiac catheterization?

 Has your doctor recommended right heart catheterization for you?

 Are you an adult interested in a new treatment for pulmonary hypertension?

 Do you know a child or young adult recently treated for VTE?

 After reading our Pulmonary Hypertension Health Topic, you may be interested in additional information found in the following resources.